 Veteran Benchmark for hiring

-The Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP) annual hiring benchmark for protected veterans is 6.4%.
+The Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP) annual hiring benchmark for protected veterans as of March 31, 2020 is 5.7%.
 This benchmark is used to evaluate the effectiveness of outreach, recruitment and representation of veterans.
 To help reach the required benchmark, proactive steps should be used in the recruitment process.